janneengestoft/birc-project/README.md

 cat ~/.ssh/id_rsa.pub | ssh username@login.genome.au.dk 'cat >> .ssh/authorized_keys'
 ```

-From now on you can log into the cluster from your local machine without being prompted for a password.
+From now on, you can log into the cluster from your local machine without being prompted for a password.

 ## Setting up your home on the cluster

-Now log in to the cluster
+Now log in to the cluster:

 ```bash
 ssh username@login.genome.au.dk
 ```

-(see, not password).
+(see, no password).

 ### Install Python on your cluster account